Senior Leader Information Environment Course (SLIEC)

 Audience: Senior military officers and civilian equivalents (O-6 to O-8; O-5 by request).

 Location: Colorado Springs, CO or Worldwide

 Course Overview: The SLIEC gives participants both broad and deep insights into analyzing, planning for, executing, and assessing operations in the global information environment and its various information-heavy complex problem sets.
-The course focuses on grand strategy, strategy, and operations, helping participants understand how to align and sequence whole-of-government actions to gain advantage in ICPs and their counterpart operational environments.
+The course focuses on grand strategy, strategy, and operations, helping participants understand how to align and sequence whole-of-government actions to gain advantage in digital-age complex problems and their counterpart operational environments.
 This is a graduate-level, seminar-style course.

 Understanding the Global Information Environment – Participants begin with a discussion of what the global IE is, and how it relates to digital-age complex problems and operational environments.
 The focus for this lesson is understanding in general terms why and how the character of competition and conflict are changing, and what the disadvantages are for failing to keep pace.

 Competition and Conflict in the Digital Age – Participants discuss how the new realities of the current century drive persistent threats to national and global security, and how they might advise policy makers as they respond to or try to get ahead of the problems and threats these new realities impose on us.
 The lesson focuses heavily on the character of digital-age competition and conflict—how it looks, what it means, and why it drives security concerns.

 Organizational Structures and Processes – This block focuses on developing new organizational structures and processes for engaging with complex, digital-age problems over long periods of time.
 Participants discuss how to optimize structure and process by using strategic and operational design processes and “best practices.”
 Because most security issues are long-term, and in fact open-ended and generational in character, restructuring to address them effectively is an imperative part of national and international initiatives.